digitphilia/dataway/docs/schema/public.country.md

   * ⚙️ Set `wikidata_id` column as `VARCHAR(8)` instead of `VARCHAR(16)` for all the columns.
   * ✨ Add `wikidata_id` and `country_flag_uri` for developer usage and decoration purposes, however both the constraint are currently nullable (GH#7).
+  * 💣 Remove continent foreign key constraint from regions as regions is a combination of some continents or some other larger land mases that makes it difficult to map with the continent.

 #### v1.0.0 | Release Date: 2025-02-24